Book an Appointment

 Frequently Asked Questions

 Yes.
 Modern research and thousands of successful cases prove that adult jaws can respond to expansion therapy without surgery.
-We use specialized removable appliances designed specifically for mature bone.
+We use specialized removable appliances designed specifically for mature bones.

 It is generally not painful.
 You may feel pressure in the roof of the mouth or along the nose/cheeks when the device is active, but it is rarely described as pain.